waldur/waldur-docs/docs/integrator-guide/ansible-module.md

     -   **`state: absent`**:
         1. Finds the existing resource.
         2. Calls the standard `marketplace_resources_terminate` endpoint, passing any configured termination attributes.

+-   **Return Values:**
+    -   `resource`: A dictionary representing the final state of the resource after a successful operation.
+    -   `commands`: A list of dictionaries detailing the HTTP requests that were made.
+    -   `changed`: A boolean indicating if any changes were made.

 -   **Configuration Example (`generator_config.yaml`):**